alyssarose05/SearchEngine/README.md

 - The -input flag is for a text file that contains queries.
 - The -query flag is for a single query.
 Must be in "double quotes"
 - The -snippet flag means this: The first -snippet- words of a document will be shown in the search results.
+- To trigger stemming mode, use the -stemmingMode flag.

 Use --h or --help for more help on flags.